Skip to main content

 We thank God for so much continued generosity and love!
 In the coming months we'll be sharing more information about projects and plans as we move forward together.
 If you'd like to learn more or make a commitment to our Centennial Campaign, just click below.

 One of the biggest projects in our campaign, we're installing solar panels on both sides of our gym roof.
 We've contracted with SunBug, who is now owned by Revision Energy, to do this work.
-We're currently wrapping up all the details with HMLD and the town, and will soon have permits to begin the installation.
-We anticipate the work will begin in late April.
-Once they're connected to our building, these panels will provide almost all of our electricity needs (including the heat pump systems throughout the building), helping to reduce both our carbon footprint and utility costs.
+Right now the panels are all installed and we're waiting for final approval from the town before we turn everything on.
+Once we do, these panels will provide almost all of our electricity needs (including the heat pump systems throughout the building), helping to reduce both our carbon footprint and utility costs.

 Completed Projects